 - One spouse owes taxes, while the other would get a refund.

-- Spouses are separated, but not yet divorced, and they want to keep their finances as separate as possible.
+- Spouses are separated but not yet divorced, and they want to keep their finances as separate as possible.

-The single filing status is used by people who are unmarried on the last day of the year.
+The single status is used by people who are unmarried on the last day of the year.
 You've either never been married, you're divorced, your spouse is deceased, or you're separated by court order.
 You don't have any dependents, or at least you don't have any that could qualify you for the more advantageous head of household or the qualifying widow(er) statuses.

-The single filing status is essentially a catch-all basket for those who don't qualify for one of the other four statuses.
+The single status is essentially a catch-all basket for those who don't qualify for one of the other four statuses.

-You might be eligible for the head of household (HOH) filing status if you're unmarried or considered unmarried and have been taking care of a dependent who lives with you for more than six months.
+You might be eligible for the head of household (HOH) filing status if you're unmarried or considered unmarried on the last day of the tax year, and you've been taking care of a dependent, such as your child, who lives with you for more than six months.

-The IRS will consider you unmarried if you have a child dependent and you haven't lived with your spouse at any time during the last six months of the tax year.
+The IRS considers you unmarried if you have a child dependent and you haven't lived with your spouse at any time during the last six months of the tax year.
 Temporary absences don't count, such as if your spouse is living elsewhere for business reasons, because your spouse presumably intends to return to your home at some point.

-The criteria are strict, but the IRS offers some flexibility here.
-If your dependent is a closely-related relative, such as a parent, they don't have to live with you but you must pay more than half the cost of maintaining their household.
-But other non-child dependents must live with you all year.
+Single taxpayers who can claim a dependent must pay more than half the cost of maintaining their residence during the tax year, but the IRS offers some flexibility here.
+If your dependent is a closely-related relative, such as a parent, they don't have to live with you, but you must pay more than half the cost of maintaining their household and be able to claim them as a dependent.
+Other non-child dependents must live with you all year.

 Qualifying Widow(er) With Dependent Child Filing Status

 You must have at least one child as a dependent to qualify for this filing status.

 Confused?
 Get Help From the IRS

 Internal Revenue Service.
-"IRS Provides Tax Inflation Adjustments for Tax Year 2020," Accessed Dec.
-10, 2019.
+"IRS Provides Tax Inflation Adjustments for Tax Year 2020," Accessed Feb.
+17, 2020.

 Tax Foundation.
-"2020 Tax Brackets," Accessed Dec.
-10, 2019.
+"2020 Tax Brackets," Accessed Feb.
+17, 2020.

 Internal Revenue Service.
-"Choosing the Correct Filing Status," Accessed Dec.
-10, 2019.
+"Choosing the Correct Filing Status," Accessed Feb.
+17, 2020.

-Internal Revenue Service.
-"Publication 501 (2018), Dependents, Standard Deduction, and Filing Statuses," Accessed Dec.
-11, 2019.
+IRS.
+"Publication 501 (2019), Dependents, Standard Deduction, and Filing Information."
+Accessed Feb.
+17, 2020.